 Online resources for subject experts and fellow teachers mean that an ever deeper pool of resources is available everywhere on the internet.
 Added to this is the fact that many online forums and discussion boards will also discuss how best to leverage individual tools and software in the classroom so there are fewer technical difficulties and long break-in periods.

 Children often struggle to stay on task or interested, particularly if it is not interactive.
-TEL can make even the most mundane school tasks more engaging, which will help your students to stay focused.
+One of the main benefits of technology is that it can make even the most mundane school tasks more engaging, which will help your students to stay focused.
 This is particularly poignant when we consider the earlier point of just how comfortable and normalized technology has become for young kids nowadays.
-Children are raised around technology and feel most at ease when using it.

 By providing students with tools and platforms they are familiar with they are more likely to be engaged and get more out of the learning experience.
-The ideas of gamification and interactivity are just two ideas many ed-tech companies are focusing on as a way to keep students engaged.
-When students are more engaged they are all the more likely to enjoy the experience and to retain the information that is being imparted.
+When students are more engaged they are all the more likely to enjoy the experience and retain the information that is being imparted.

 If you are ready to start exploring a new TEL solution, you can get started with Mentimeter for free.
-Mentimeter is the perfect solution for making lessons more fun and interactive.
+Mentimeter is the perfect solution for creating a more fun and interactive learning environment.
 Add a series of fun or serious quizzes to your lesson plan or focus on asynchronous learning thanks to Mentimeter’s self-paced feature.

-And if you want to know more about how Mentimeter can fit into a TEL system then read more here.
+And if you want to know more about how Mentimeter can fit into a TEL system, read more here.